Erich von Däniken: Early life

-Von Däniken was born in Zofingen, Aargau.
+Däniken was born in Zofingen, Aargau.
 Brought up as a Roman Catholic, he attended the Saint-Michel International Catholic School in Fribourg, Switzerland.
 During his time at the school he rejected the church's interpretations of the Bible and developed an interest in astronomy and flying saucers.
 At the age of 19, he was given a four-month suspended sentence for theft.
 He left the school and was apprenticed to a Swiss hotelier for a time, before moving to Egypt.
-In December 1964, von Däniken wrote Hatten unsere Vorfahren Besuch aus dem Weltraum? ("Were Our Ancestors Visited from Space?") for the German-Canadian periodical Der Nordwesten.
+In December 1964, Däniken wrote Hatten unsere Vorfahren Besuch aus dem Weltraum? ("Were Our Ancestors Visited from Space?") for the German-Canadian periodical Der Nordwesten.
 While in Egypt, he was involved in a jewelry deal which resulted in a nine-month conviction for fraud and embezzlement upon his return to Switzerland.

-Following his release, von Däniken became a manager of the Hotel Rosenhügel in Davos, Switzerland, during which time he wrote Chariots of the Gods?
+Following his release, Däniken became a manager of the Hotel Rosenhügel in Davos, Switzerland, during which time he wrote Chariots of the Gods?
 (Erinnerungen an die Zukunft, literally "Memories of the Future"), working on the manuscript late at night after the hotel's guests had retired.
 The draft of the book was turned down by several publishers.
 Econ Verlag (now part of Ullstein Verlag) was willing to publish the book after a complete reworking by a professional author, Utz Utermann, who used the pseudonym of Wilhelm Roggersdorf.
 Utermann was a former editor of the Nazi Party's newspaper Völkischer Beobachter and had been a Nazi bestselling author.
 The re-write of Chariots of the Gods? was accepted for publication early in 1967, but not printed until March 1968.
 Against all expectations, the book gained widespread interest and became a bestseller.
-Von Däniken was paid 7 percent of the book's turnover, while 3 percent went to Utermann.
+Däniken was paid 7 percent of the book's turnover, while 3 percent went to Utermann.
 In 1970, Der Spiegel referred to the hype over Däniken as Dänikitis.

-In November 1968, von Däniken was arrested for fraud, after falsifying hotel records and credit references in order to take out loans for $130,000 over a period of twelve years.
+In November 1968, Däniken was arrested for fraud, after falsifying hotel records and credit references in order to take out loans for $130,000 over a period of twelve years.
 He used the money for foreign travel to research his book.
-Two years later, von Däniken was convicted for "repeated and sustained" embezzlement, fraud, and forgery, with the court ruling that the writer had been living a "playboy" lifestyle.
+Two years later, Däniken was convicted for "repeated and sustained" embezzlement, fraud, and forgery, with the court ruling that the writer had been living a "playboy" lifestyle.
 He unsuccessfully entered a plea of nullity, on the grounds that his intentions were not malicious and that the credit institutions were at fault for failing adequately to research his references, and on 13 February 1970 he was sentenced to three and a half years imprisonment and was also fined 3,000 francs.
 He served one year of this sentence before being released.

 His first book, Chariots of the Gods?, had been published by the time of his trial, and its sales allowed him to repay his debts and leave the hotel business.
-Von Däniken wrote his second book, Gods from Outer Space, while in prison.
+Däniken wrote his second book, Gods from Outer Space, while in prison.